jashley2017/UAVMesh/docs/source/create_sensor.rst

 On the udevadm info command primarily look for the *idProduct* and *idVendor* attributes.

 Once you have discovered the attributes that uniquely identify your device two things need to be done.
 Firstly, add a symlink command to the end of the rule to specify what your devices would like to be named.
-For instance 'SYMLINK+="xbee%n"' will create devices that look like '/dev/xbee1', '/dev/xbee2', etc. Then we need to add the udev rule to devices/66-ftdi.rules.
+For instance *'SYMLINK+="xbee%n"'* will create devices that look like *'/dev/xbee1'*, *'/dev/xbee2'*, etc. Then we need to add the udev rule to devices/66-ftdi.rules.

 .. code-block:: bash